DFE-Digital/dfe-analytics/docs/google_cloud_bigquery_setup.md

 `GOOGLE_CLOUD_CREDENTIALS`

-Download the JSON WIF Credentials file either the [create wif client credentials](https://github.com/DFE-Digital/teacher-services-analytics-cloud/blob/main/scripts/gcloud/create-wif-client-credentials.sh) gcloud script or from the [IAM](https://console.cloud.google.com/iam-admin/workload-identity-pools/pool/azure-cip-identity-pool) gcloud console, by navigating to the "CONNECTED SERVICE ACCOUNTS" tab.
+Download the JSON WIF Credentials file with either the [create wif client credentials](https://github.com/DFE-Digital/teacher-services-analytics-cloud/blob/main/scripts/gcloud/create-wif-client-credentials.sh) gcloud script or from the [IAM](https://console.cloud.google.com/iam-admin/workload-identity-pools/pool/azure-cip-identity-pool) gcloud console, by navigating to the "CONNECTED SERVICE ACCOUNTS" tab.
 Use the the attributes specified in the gcloud script.